 If you don’t define intent, outreach will inevitably become chaotic.
 You might pay too much attention to DR instead of relevance and end up with mismatched placements.

-Pro tip: Segment campaigns by page type (commercial, informational, homepage), it will help you adjust messaging accordingly when you get down to outreach proper.
+Here’s a simple tip: segment campaigns by page type (commercial, informational, homepage), it will help you adjust messaging accordingly when you get down to outreach proper.

 Outreach efficiency starts with list quality.
 Most lists look impressive and convert poorly.